-Whether your furnace is powered by gas or electric, it has the potential to be a fire hazard.
+Whether gas or electricity powers your furnace, it has the potential to be a fire hazard for your furnace.
 As we explained in a previous article, the furnace burner is the spot in your central heating unit where air and fuel are burned to produce heat.
 Because there’s an actual flame here, it’s very important that the burner is clean of any dirt, grime, grease, or anything else that could inadvertently catch on fire.
 Gator Air & Energy technicians have the proper tools and equipment to carefully and thoroughly clean your gas or electric furnace and are also trained to identify and remedy potentially dangerous electrical issues such as frayed wires or corroded electrical contacts before they cause a dangerous house fire.

 Your furnace needs room and unobstructed airflow to operate properly.
 You should always keep at least a 3 ft clearance around all sides of your unit.
 This will not only make it easier for your Gator Air & Energy technician to service your unit but it will help ensure that combustible items are not in the immediate vicinity.
-Never store volatile chemicals such as gasoline, paint thinners or paint near your furnace as the high heat and sparks produced could ignite dangerous fumes.
+Never store volatile chemicals such as gasoline, paint thinners, or paint near your furnace.
+The high heat and sparks produced could ignite dangerous fumes.
 It’s also important to avoid clutter around your furnace.
 Hang laundry several feet away from your unit and keep cleaners and detergents capped securely and at a distance.

 Dirt and neglect are the top causes of heating and cooling system inefficiency and failure.
 Routine maintenance is the best way to ensure your furnace continues to operate at peak efficiency.
-Trane recommends scheduling an appointment to have a licensed HVAC technician inspect your furnace annually, before heating season begins because most furnace problems can be caught early with preventative maintenance.
-With regular maintenance, you can feel confident that when the time comes to turn your furnace on, it will work safely and efficiently.
+Trane recommends scheduling an appointment to have a licensed HVAC technician inspect your furnace annually before the heating season begins because most furnace problems can be caught early with preventative maintenance.
+With regular maintenance, feel confident that when it comes to turning your furnace on, it will work safely.

 Annual maintenance can also save the cost of an emergency call for a costly repair.